PHILIP L. BRUNER

 • Advisory Board Member of The Institute of Transnational Arbitration

-• Fellow of The National Contract Management Association
+• Member of The International Construction Law Association

 • Co-author of Bruner & O’Connor on Construction Law (2002, supplemented annually), the 12 volume, 11,000 page legal treatise regarded as the most authoritative ever written on American law governing the field of construction.